theantirobot/blockchain-playground/README.md

                          └────────┘
 ```
 ## Front End
-Next.js, Tailwind, Shadcn
-The front end has three routes that exercise the entire system.
-Each route is embedded as an iframe in the root to make for an effective demo.

-### Subscriptions
-Subscription Management.
-This would be our portal, like the AWS console for our indexer-as-service.
-It talks to the gateway, which fronts all of the microservices that will support the UI.
-It only talks to the gateway.

-### Dapp
-This is a stand-in for a client's dapp that would submit transactions.

-### Feed
-This a stand-in for the client's administrative back-end that receives subscribed transactions.
+The front exercises the entire system by:
+* Managing subscriptions
+* Submitting transactions
+* Showing feed of matched transactions

 ## Gateway
 This is a graphql federation service.
 It stitches together schemas from multiple back-end services to support the front-end.
-As additional features are added, they can be encapsulated in microservices and added to the federator.
+Subsequent work will include more services in the federation.

 ## Subscriptions
 This manages the subscription info provided by the user.
-It would not, for example, store webhook callback history or DLQ.
-When that becomes supported, we'd add another microservice and add it to the federator.

 ## Indexer
 Polls for new blocks, finds related subscriptions, and invokes their webhook.